 Marc defended Advanced Micro-Fabrication Equipment (China), a Shanghai-based manufacturer of advanced semiconductor fabrication equipment, against accusations by Applied Materials of trade secret misappropriation.
 He obtained a precedential court opinion regarding the rights of California inventors to their inventions, which ruled that Applied Materials’ standard employment agreements were illegal under California law because they purported to require former employees to assign inventions they made after leaving the company.
 The case settled on confidential terms shortly before trial.

-Dr. Peters helped obtain summary judgment on behalf of California’s foster parents, in a pro bono case brought with the Children’s Advocacy Institute.
+Marc helped obtain summary judgment on behalf of California’s foster parents, in a pro bono case brought with the Children’s Advocacy Institute.
 California was adjudged to have violated federal law by failing to calculate and pay for the actual costs of raising foster children.
 As a direct result of the state’s failure to reimburse foster parents as required by federal law, California’s foster care system is less effective and more expensive than it should be.
 For their work, the Morrison & Foerster team received the 2010 President’s Pro Bono Service Award from the California State Bar, and the case was selected as one of five Outstanding Pro Bono Projects of 2010 by The Daily Journal.
 The team successfully defended the judgment in an appeal to the Ninth Circuit.

-Dr. Peters is admitted to practice in California, and is registered to practice before the United States Patent and Trademark Office.
-He received his J.D. with distinction from Stanford University in 2000, and his Ph.D. in physics from the University of California, Berkeley in 1997.
-He was a member of the scientific team that discovered the top quark, and is a co-author of more than a hundred papers in refereed journals.
+Marc is admitted to practice in California, and is registered to practice before the United States Patent and Trademark Office.
+In addition to receiving his J.D. with distinction from Stanford University, Marc also holds a Ph.D. in physics from the University of California, Berkeley.
+During his tenure at UC Berkeley, he was a member of the scientific team that discovered the top quark, and is a co-author of more than a hundred papers in refereed journals.
 While earning his doctorate, he received the UC Berkeley Faculty Associate Award for excellence in teaching, and authored the “Physics 111: Laboratory Electronics” course manual.Show More